Drayage vs Cartage: A Complete Overview

 Read on to learn more about the differences between drayage and cartage, including the advantages and disadvantages of each.

-The Difference Between Drayage and Cartage
+What is the Difference Between Drayage and Cartage?

-These are also considered less-than-truckload (LTL) shipments since they likely won’t fill an entire truckload once the container contents are distributed among several vehicles.
 Depending on the breakdown of the freight, 18-wheelers, box trucks or even vans can be used for cartage.

 The Pros And Cons of Drayage and Cartage